-Unicorn has Core UI library in its ecosystem which provides generic mechanism and utilities for platform depenent UI testing modules and contains common utilities and UI assertions.
+Unicorn has Core UI library in its ecosystem which provides generic mechanism and utilities for platform dependent UI testing modules and contains common utilities and UI assertions.

 Common interfaces